 Shopping Center Landlords Redefine Portfolios as Retailers Blend Brick-and-Mortar Stores With Online Sales

-Faced with the relentless changes brought about by e-commerce, successful retailers are increasingly pursuing strategies to integrate their brick-and-mortar locations with robust online stores, using them in complementary ways to boost sales growth and provide more efficient distribution networks in hopes of engaging customers.
+Faced with the relentless changes brought about by e-commerce, successful retailers are increasingly integrating their brick-and-mortar locations with robust online stores, using both in complementary ways to boost sales and provide more efficient distribution networks in hopes of engaging customers.

-For their part, shopping center landlords are also having to change with the times.
+Like their tenants, shopping center landlords are also having to change with the times.
 They can no longer count on new store openings to drive rent growth.
-And the changes retailers are making affect the size and physical makeup of stores and how rents are calculated and negotiated.
+The changing retail strategy not only affect the size and physical makeup of stores, but also how rents are calculated and negotiated.

-For now, at least, national retailers continue their expansion plans.
+For now at least, national retailers continue their expansion plans.
 By one landlord's count, more than 81,000 new stores are planning to open over the next 24 months.
 However, the amount of space retailers are taking is shrinking.
-Landlords that once counted on new store openings for rent growth are having to eke out growth, in part, by helping retailers increase sales in the stores the retailers are already in.
+Landlords that once counted on new store openings for rent growth are having to eke out growth in part by helping retailers increase sales in the stores their retailers are already in.

 Share with Your Followers on Twitter

 Meanwhile, landlords that once counted on large national 'goods' retailers to occupy their store space, are now seeking out more 'Internet-resistant' retailers, such as restaurants, service providers, even barbershops, doctors and grocery stores.